rukmanigopalan/adlsgen1togen2migrationsamples/src/Lift and Shift/README.md

   ![image](https://user-images.githubusercontent.com/62353482/83555536-44ea3880-a4c3-11ea-90d0-ccae337fb531.png)

-  **Note**: IsMatching status = Yes (For matched records ) and No (Unmatched records)
+  **Note**: IsMatching status = Yes (For matched records ) and No ( For Unmatched records)

  ## Application update

- This step will configure the path in the work loads to Gen2 endpoint.
+ This step will configure the path in the workloads to Gen2 endpoint.

  Refer to [Application and Workload Update](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/tree/master/src/Application%20Update) on how to plan and migrate workloads and applications to Gen2.